Country _ Name

 Additional comments regarding the legal situation for payment services or what FinTech’s must be aware of in this business area

 The Thai government and the BOT provide favourable business opportunities for payment services in Thailand, yet the BOT has adopted stringent requirements and regulations to supervise the payment service provider with the aim of protecting retail customers.
 Minimum requirements for operation include good governance, risk management, consumer protection, security standard, business continuity plan and know-your-customer (KYC) policies.
 In addition, payment transaction businesses can be subject to many other legal requirements, such as exchange control regulations, which require additional licenses or registrations.
-The application process may take a couple of months, and thus business operators should take these requirements and application timeline into account.
+The application process may take several months, and thus business operators should take these requirements and application timeline into account.

 Economic conditions